 Professor Wyndy Dryden on Dealing with Rejection and Live CBT Sessions, 12 November 2015, Conway Hall

-I am a Chartered Psychologist and Associate Fellow of the British Psychological Society (BPS), a Practitioner Psychologist of the Health and Care Professions Council (HCPC), a Registered Psychotherapist of the British Association for Counselling and Psychotherapy (BACP) and a Registered Practitioner with the British Association for Performing Arts Medicine (BAPAM).
+I am an experienced Chartered Counselling Psychologist and Associate Fellow of the British Psychological Society (BPS), a Practitioner Psychologist of the Health and Care Professions Council (HCPC), a Registered Psychotherapist of the British Association for Counselling and Psychotherapy (BACP) as well as a Clinician and Registered Practitioner with the British Association for Performing Arts Medicine (BAPAM).

 My areas of expertise are performance anxiety, stress, phobias, panic attacks, perfectionism, self-confidence and criticism, time management, inhibitions, emotional blockages, depression, sleep problems, trauma, addictions, transitions, eating disorders, injuries, chronic pain, psychosomatic issues, work-life balance, identity, relationships.

 My journey as a Psychologist started at the University of Bologna in 1995 and in 1997 I was awarded an Erasmus Mundus bursary to specialise at York University in Toronto, Canada.
-After five years in Toronto I came to London where I qualified as a Counselling Psychologist at Regent's University.
+After five years in Toronto I came to London where I qualified as a Chartered Counselling Psychologist at Regent's University.
 My experience spans over 20 years, and includes working with a wide variety of clients and presenting issues in the public and private sectors as well as supervising other clinicians, teaching, research and community outreach.
-I practiced in two NHS hospitals, in inner city outpatient and inpatient services, in mental health charities and with occupational health programs and private medical providers.
+I practiced in two NHS hospitals and a primary care trust, in psychological well-being charities for adults and children, and with occupational health programs and private medical providers.
 I have also lectured in psychology and psychotherapy at undergraduate and postgraduate level at the University of Brighton and at Westmister Kingsway College.
 Prior to this I worked in medical professional translation, and as a mental health volunteer at the Toronto Distress Centre.

 Recent collaborations include: